BRP Andrés Bonifacio (PF-7)

 BRP Andrés Bonifacio (PF-7) was a Philippine Navy frigate in commission from 1976 to 1985.
 She was one of six ex-United States Navy Barnegat-class small seaplane tenders/ex-United States Coast Guard Casco-class high endurance cutters received from the United States after the Vietnam War, two of which were acquired to supply spare parts for the other four.
 Andrés Bonifacio was considered the lead ship of her class in the Philippine Navy, and she and her three commissioned sister ships were the largest Philippine Navy combat ships of their time.

-In July 2016, a newer frigate received by the Philippine navy from the US navy was also named BRP Andres Bonifacio (FF-17).
+In July 2016, a newer frigate received by the Philippine navy from the US Coast Guard was also named BRP Andres Bonifacio (FF-17).

 History

 Construction and United States Navy service 1943–1946

 Andrés Bonifacio was built in the United States by Lake Washington Shipyard at Houghton, Washington, as the United States Navy Barnegat-class seaplane tender USS Chincoteague (AVP-24).
 Commissioned in April 1943, she operated in support of the New Guinea campaign and in the Central Pacific during World War II and operated at Okinawa and in China after the war.
 She was decommissioned in December 1946 and placed in reserve.